Depression: Taking Antidepressants Safely

 There are many antidepressant medicines, and they affect brain chemistry in different ways.
 The first medicine you take may help you feel better.
 Or you might need to try a few medicines before you find the one that works best for you.

 You may start to feel better within 1 to 3 weeks after you start to take an antidepressant.
 But it can take as many as 6 to 8 weeks to see more improvement.
 If you have not improved at all after taking an antidepressant for 3 weeks, talk to your doctor.
-You may need to try a different medicine.
+He or she may increase your dose or have you try a different medicine.

 Taking an antidepressant for at least 6 months after you feel better can help keep you from getting depressed again.
 If this is not the first time you have been depressed, your doctor may want you to take the medicine even longer.